Hello, I’m Suzy Rowland, Founder and CEO of the #happyinschool project.

 I research autism & ADHD studies voraciously and endeavour to apply a range of ideas and principles in the sessions.
 Working from the heart-space, using teachings of compassion, self-awareness, kindness, mutual respect, self-awareness, dovetailed with scientific findings, the benefits of my teaching usually go far beyond the initial enquiry.
 And finally, I doesn’t take myself too seriously, firmly believing that laughter is the best medicine 🙂

 After spending a good portion of my career in the corporate communications & PR industry, I changed career when my son was diagnosed with autism and ADHD.
-I am Scope, IPSEA & CBT trained, my late mother, Cas Walker was an educationalist, author, curriculum adviser and teacher for 30+ years in Birmingham and my daughter is a qualified teacher.
+My late mother, Cas Walker was an educationalist, author, curriculum adviser and teacher for 30+ years in Birmingham and my daughter is a qualified teacher.
 Setting up the #happyinschool project is a life project.

 The #happyinschool project delivers evidence-based, informative, creative and engaging sessions.
 Parent usually enter the sessions feeling ‘broken’ by the system. #happyinschool provides an initial step towards acceptance and empowerment and you and your autistic family rise the obstacles and work collaboratively to overcome them.

 My first poetry collection Songs of My Soul is features on www.songsofmysoul.co.uk I have curated a series of poetry workshops, ‘PoetryAsHealing’ providing talk therapy and emotional support.
 Designed for small groups, these sessions provide an outlet for healing for people with caring responsibilities and mental health issues, using poetry to stimulate sometimes difficult conversations.
 PoetryAsHealing workshops are especially useful for organisations who wish to support employees’ mental and emotional well-being.
 Review by Richmond Borough Carers in Mind.